The Trinity - (the Plurality of Persons in the Godhead) and defending the divinity of Christ

 Since the earliest days of the Church, denying the divine nature of Jesus has been a prominent and common heresy.
 You cannot truly follow Him without accepting the truth of Him.

-That God should take on true humanity and constrain Himself to human limitations, suffering, striving, fighting, and dying for us - that we might live with Him forever, is truly "good news".
+news".
 Only God could do this, and scripture is quite clear to all those who are seeking the truth that Jesus was, is, and always will be God.
-He also became, of His own free will, a true man, having taken on this mission and accomplished the sacrifice of the cross to cleanse us from our sins and so to give us the opportunity to come to God through Him and His work.
+He also became, of His own free will, a true man, having taken on this mission and accomplished the sacrifice of

-To be a believer in and follower of Jesus you have to:
+To be a believer in and follower

 1. believe who He is (truly human and truly divine)

-2. believe what He has done (dying for your sins and rising from the dead for your eternal life)
+2. believe what He has done (dying for your sins and rising from the dead for your eternal

+3. follow Him faithfully in this life.
 So do not allow yourself to be deceived by unbelievers who want to sow seeds of doubt in you and who seek to teach you otherwise.
-Do not follow such false teachers for the safety of your soul.
+Do not follow such

 BEWARE OF FALSE TEACHINGS IN THIS AREA:

-2 Peter 2:1"But false prophets also arose among the people, just as there will be false teachers among you who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.";
+2 Peter 2:1 - "But false prophets also arose among the people, just as there will be false teachers among you who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.";

-1 Timothy 6:3-5"If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ, and the teaching that accords with godliness, he is puffed up with conceit and understands nothing.
-He has an unhealthy craving for controversy and for quarrels about words which produce envy, dissension, slander, evil suspicions, and constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain."
+constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain."
 (Also see: 2 Cor.
 11:13-15, 1 John 4:1, Jude 1:4, 1 John 2:26-27, Romans 16:17, Gal.
-1:6-9, Acts 20:29-31, Matt.
-7:15-20)
+1:6-9, Acts 20:29-31,

 What God has chosen to reveal about this doctrine of the Trinity, He has revealed carefully and gradually.
 A large part of the reason for this guarded revelation of this doctrine (beyond our human limitations in comprehending it), could be the all too obvious fact that wrong ideas about the nature of the Trinity have historically posed such a dire threat to the entire basis of our Christian faith.
 Just a little leaven in the loaf and Satan can make the Trinity be an association of "gods" (and so no different from paganism) or one "god" with three hats (thus completely eliminating the importance and virtue of Christ's incarnation and sacrifice.)
 Heresies of the past have sought to deny the full and equal divinity of Christ and thus casting Him as subordinate in essence to the Father as hyper-Arianism does.
 Thankfully in His loving wisdom, God has told us what we most need to know without giving us either information that could be misinterpreted, or less than accurate illustrations that might do more harm than good.

-Not until the late second and early third centuries did the term "Trinity" itself come into general use.
-This term "Trinity" helped as a way of defending (against a variety of heresies which sought to deny various aspects of the unique triune nature of God) what earlier generations of Christians had taken completely for granted based upon their common sense approach to reading the Bible: that God the Father, the Lord Jesus Christ, and the Holy Spirit are all God and all co-equal and co-eternal, yet at the same time they are - in what we may call a "personal" way - also distinct from each other with different, unique roles in the Plan of God.
+Jesus Christ, and the Holy Spirit are all God and all co-equal and co-eternal, yet at the same time they are - in what we may call a "personal" way - also distinct from each other with different, unique roles in the Plan of God.

 God is one.
 God is also three.
 There is no contradiction between these statements.
 The simplest, best, and most traditional definition of the Trinity is that God is one in essence and three in person.
 The Father, Son, and Holy Spirit are all God, yet at the same time, they are all unique.